Noureddine Daham

-Noureddine Daham (born 15 November 1977 in Oran) is an Algerian footballer who currently plays for ASO Chlef in the Algerian Ligue Professionnelle 1.
+Noureddine Daham (born 15 November 1977) is an Algerian former footballer who played as a forward.

 International career

 Daham made his debut for the Algerian national team in 2006 when he was called up by then head coach Meziane Ighil for a friendly against Burkina Faso.
 He scored his first goal for the team in the second game, a friendly against Sudan.
 He has been a regular for the team since his first call-up.

 Club career

 Daham began his playing career with his hometown team ASM Oran.
 After five seasons with them, he joined JS Kabylie in the summer of 2002.
 He was released from the club after an incident in France in which he was accused of stealing from a store.
 In 2004, he joined MC Alger where he enjoyed his most successful time.
 He helped them win the Algerian Cup in 2006 with two goals in the final against USM Alger.
 He is also their all-time top scorer in the Arab Champions League with six goals.
 In summer of the same year, he joined as a waiver recently relegated 1.
 FC Kaiserslautern in the 2.
 Bundesliga.
 Just three weeks into season 2007–08, the often-injured Daham was transferred to TuS Koblenz.